Nebukam/PCGExtendedToolkit/_sources/doc-clusters/edges-refine/index.md

 | Shortest           | If a node has no edge left, restore the shortest one.|
 | Longest           | If a node has no edge left, restore the longest one.|

-> Note that the sanitization options offer no guarantee that the initial interconnectivity will be preserved!
+> Note that the **sanitization options offer no guarantee that the initial interconnectivity will be preserved!**
 {: .warning }

 ---
-## Refining modules
+## Available Refining modules
 <br>
 {% include card_any tagged="edgerefining" %}